 Jamaican Blue Mountain Coffee or just Blue Mountain Coffee is one of the most exotic coffees in the world.
 As such, it comes with a justifiably high price tag.
-But why is it globally celebrated as a rare caffeinated gem and is it worth shelling out the extra money to buy it?
-Admittedly, the second part of that question is kind of loaded since it’s really going to depend on each individual's taste profile and budget.
-In this article, we take a closer look at this prized bean along with recommendations of the best blue mountain coffee brews available.
+But why does it celebrated as such a rare caffeinated gem and is it worth shelling out the extra money to buy it?
+In this guide, we take a closer look at this prized bean along with recommendations of the best blue mountain coffee brews available.
 We’ll also cover how to avoid fake Blue Mountain coffee.